purton-tech/cloak/blog/content/developers/02-get-started.md

 date = 2019-11-27
 +++

+Test your Installation
+You can verify your installation by running the following command:

+`keyvault --version`

 Some content
 Get Started with SecretHub
 This guide will show you the very basics of working with the SecretHub CLI.